• CRM & Integrations

 This ensures that when a rep sends an email from Gmail, the activity and engagement data logs to the correct record in your CRM automatically.
 True compatibility means the tool works where your team works, creating a single, unified workflow.
 Check for deep integrations that support not just basic contact syncing but also custom fields and objects.

-Plan for a Successful Rollout
+Create a Plan for a Smooth Rollout

 The biggest challenge with any new sales tool is getting reps to use it.
 A complex tool with a steep learning curve often ends up as expensive shelfware.
 Before you commit, ask about the implementation process and what onboarding looks like.
 How long does it take for a team to get fully up and running?
 Does it require a major change in behavior, or does it fit into their existing habits?